linux-system-roles/mssql/README.md

 Optional: Use variables starting with the `mssql_ad_` prefix to configure SQL Server to authenticate with Microsoft AD Server.

+Note that creating users in Active Directory is not idempotent - it always return changed status.
+This is because the `adutil` tool is not able to return statuses of users, hence the role must force-configure users.

 ### AD Considerations

 This role uses the `fedora.linux_system_roles.ad_integration` role to join SQL Server with AD server.